 YouTube provides a space where anyone can share their own response to or version of Shakespeare.
 And ‘amateur’ is not an appropriate category for such material.
 Those roles variously associated with the cultural reception of Shakespeare – such as performer, producer, auteur, editor, translator – are now widely available.
 Broadcast Your Bard.
 This is the brave new world of the user-generated Shakespeare, the mash-up, the soliloquy as vlog, the parodic, the irreverent.
 I think these are just some of the ways that YouTube is becoming a crucial medium through which Shakespeare is produced and received in the twenty-first century.
 Of course, YouTube is part of a busy, fluid and commercially loaded mediascape.
 Seeking out Shakespeare online brings with it multiple distractions as well as questions about the nature of our online interventions and, by extension, our identities in the context of mass media.

-Dr Stephen O’Neill, Senior Lecturer, Maynooth University Department of English, National University of Ireland Maynooth.
+Dr Stephen O’Neill, Associate Professor, Maynooth University Department of English, National University of Ireland Maynooth.